Cotalker/documentation/docs/documentation/client/client_taskview.md

 :::note
 - In the _task view_, if the _task_ has a _channel_ associated with it, the _channel_ will open up first in the side panel.
 Press the channel's title bar, and the configuration side panel will then open up.
-- If programmed by the administrator, a _state survey_ window might also appear when trying to modify the task.
+- If programmed by the administrator, a _State Start Form_ window might also appear when trying to modify the task.
 :::